Jeg fant en artikkel jeg bare måtte legge ut. Her viser man hvor langt en Thai jente vil gå for å oppnå å få hvit hud.

 So how do naturally brown-skinned Southeast Asian women, like most Thai girls, manage to look like that?
 Let’s hear it from the horses’ mouths working as ‘pretties’.
 The following is an excerpt of an interview with a group of pretties by Matichon after a news broke about a pretty who went into a coma after a botched Botox filler injection.

 Yim (Smile): Why do pretties have to be white?
 Nobody wants a dark-skinned pretty to show their products.
 They are not eye-catching.
 Some jobs give you a spec, such as “white, 170 cm. tall, 34+ inches bust.”
 Some jobs ask for “cutie face, high nose.”
 This is why we have to do it.
 It’s because society draws a line for us to walk.
-Like pretties for motor shows have to have a small and slender face in the same mould.
+Like pretties for motor shows have to have a small and slender face in the same mould.…But how ‘white’, how ‘small’, how ‘slender’ is enough?
+When is ‘enough’ really ‘enough’?
+Hard to say when someone’s sense of enough may not necessarily the same as the next person’s.
+I cringe when seeing a girl’s face glowing brightly, floating because her make-up base is a few shades lighter than her natural skin tone.
+To me that’s not ‘pretty’.
+But who am I to judge?
+Just checked out a cosmetic stand at the local hole in the wall frequented by local office girls this afternoon and found that all the shades of facial powder available ranged from fair to extremely fair.
+How does a girl with even light brown skin deal with that?

 Pla (Fish): Every [pretty] will do at least one thing.
 The nose.
 The rest is often Botox or filler [injection] in places where you want to look good.